Rural Communities Policy

 What are timescales?

-How do I ask questions or get involved?
+How do I ask questions ?

 The principle investigator for the project is Jane Atterton, and you can email her at jane.atterton@sruc.ac.uk.